approov/quickstart-ios-swift-urlsession/README.md

 If you wish to use an Approov protected version then please call `dataTaskPublisherApproov` instead.
 Note though that this method may block when it is called when requesting network communication with the Approov cloud.
 Therefore you shouldn't call this method from the main UI thread.

 Note also that the methods related to `Performing Asynchronous Transfers` (introduced at iOS 15) do not currently provide Approov protection.

-## BITCODE SUPPORT
-The `ApproovService` swift package provides different versions with and without `bitcode` support.
-If you would like to support `bitcode` in your application, you should install a version of the `ApproovService` that supports it as well.
-You should use the latest version ending `-bitcode`.